joshhornby/joshhornby.github.io/_posts/2025-06-02-improve-llm-prompting.md

 Some actual examples of where I've used this recently:

-- Optimise prompts for summarising technical docs
+- Improve prompts for summarising technical docs
 - Debug poorly performing prompts by asking why they don't work

-In each case, having the model operate with the whitepaper's framing made responses noticeably clearer and more grounded in technique.
+In each case, having the model work from the whitepaper's framing made the responses clearer and more grounded in actual technique.

 Here's an actual example of this in action _(thankfully not a real situation)_.